illinois-cs241/illinois-cs241.github.io/_slides/deadlock_demolition.md

 <vertical />

-Have one authority (mutex in the case of c).
+Have one authority (e.g. a mutex).
 Have each philosopher grab that authority and only when they have the authority can they pick up their forks and eat.
 They eat, put the arbitrator and the forks down and move on to the next philosopher (can be random or sequential).

 ## Downsides

 * Very slow
-* Only one thread running at a time essentially
+* Only one thread running at a time
-* This is python's GIL in a nutshell
+* Python's global interpreter lock is implemented this way

 <horizontal />